-Montana’s path to economic recovery and future prosperity is dependent upon the state budget, made up with our tax revenues.
-While MBPC and the revenue coalition succeeded in killing numerous tax cut bills that would have resulting in over $900 million in lost revenue each biennium, once fully phased in, the 2021 legislature passed tax cut bills that will cost over $100 million in lost revenue each biennium.
+Montana’s path to economic recovery and future prosperity is dependent upon the state budget, made up with tax revenues.
+While MBPC helped kill numerous tax cut bills that would have resulting in over $900 million in lost revenue each biennium, once fully phased in, the 2021 legislature passed tax cut bills that will cost over $100 million in lost revenue each biennium.

 The largest revenue losers were individual income tax cuts, packaged together as SB 399 and SB 159.
 SB 159 lowered the top income tax rate from 6.9 to 6.75 percent until tax year 2024.
 This tax cut primarily benefits the wealthiest, with over 80 percent of the tax cut going to the top 20 percent of Montanans.

 In the end, the 2021 legislature passed over 20 tax cut bills.
 Unfortunately, the vast majority of these bills preferentially benefit the wealthy, exacerbating income inequality in this state.
 Legislators have chosen to prioritize those who already have more than they need over those struggling to get by.
-Thanks to the work of the revenue coalition and other partners, Montana saw $100 million in tax cuts this session rather than $900 million.
+Thankfully, Montana saw $100 million in tax cuts this session rather than $900 million.
 Going forward, MBPC will continue to educate legislators and the public about the effects of tax cuts already passed and any yet to be proposed.

 MBPC is a nonprofit organization focused on providing credible and timely research and analysis on budget, tax, and economic issues that impact low- and moderate-income Montana families.